astronomer/docs/software/upgrade-astronomer-stable.md

 #### Minimum Pre-Upgrade Version

 If you are currently on a pre-0.28 version of Software, you must upgrade to Software 0.28 before upgrading to 0.29.
 A direct upgrade from a pre-0.28 version to 0.29 is not possible.
+This is because the Software 0.28 upgrade process includes a database migration that's necessary for some of the tooling in 0.29.

 Follow the standard installation guide to upgrade to Software 0.28, then repeat the process to upgrade to 0.29.